-As a reporting entity, you will have to submit all EFT reports to FINTRAC electronically if you have the technical capabilities to do so.
+As a reporting entity, you have to submit all EFT reports to FINTRAC electronically if you have the technical capabilities to do so.
 The minimum technical capabilities are as follows:

-- A personal computer with the following characteristics: - 32 MB memory (64 MB or higher is preferable); - 640 x 480 VGA video display (800 x 600 or higher is preferable); - an operating system running a Web browser; and - An Internet connection.
+- A personal computer with the following characteristics: - 32 MB memory - 640 x 480 VGA video display (800 x 600 or higher is preferable) - any operating system running the following Web browsers: Internet Explorer version 5.x (Windows® 98/Me/NT/2000); and - An Internet connection.

-See section 4 for more information on submitting reports to FINTRAC electronically.
+Please refer to Guideline 8A: Submitting Non-SWIFT Electronic Funds Transfer Reports to FINTRAC Electronically for more information on submitting reports to FINTRAC electronically.